Marketing and Communications Overview

 Please forward all media requests directly to Janine Fisher, Director of Marketing and Communications to be coordinated through the MC office.

 We want to accommodate the media as best we can in a prompt and professional manner.

 INITIATING NEWS MEDIA COVERAGE

-If you have a good story idea about a program or person that you would like to see publicized by the news media, please work with Shawn or Janine to coordinate coverage.
+If you have a good story idea about a program or person that you would like to see publicized by the news media, please work with Janine to coordinate coverage.
 Please do not contact the media personally.
-The marketing and communications team works closely with the University Communications staff to pitch story ideas and disseminate information to assignment editors and reporters, using the following tool:
+The marketing and communications team works closely with the University Communications staff to pitch story ideas and disseminate information to assignment editors and reporters, using the following tools:

 - Press releases sent to news media

 - PittWire, the University’s new daily electronic newsletter sent to students, faculty, and staff

 - The front page of the Student Affairs Web site

 - Multiple social media feeds sponsored by Student Affairs and Pitt (Twitter, Facebook, YouTube)